 The Nutcracker – Music by Pyotr Ilyich Tchaikovsky.
 Libretto by K. Ivanov based on a fairy tale by E. T. A. Hoffman.
 The Russian State Ballet and Opera House.
 Conductor – Grigory Arkhipov.

 A Magician Delivers a Gift at the Party Scene

 It is Christmas Eve at the Stahlbaum house — large and grand with a beautifully decorated tree.
 The Stahlbaums host their annual Christmas party and the children, Marie (usually changed to Clara in the ballet) and Fritz, dance and play as the guests arrive.

 The children begin to open gifts when Drosselmeyer presents his to Marie and Fritz.
 Although his gift to Fritz is quite nice, he gives Marie a beautiful Nutcracker that becomes the hit of the party.
-Fritz becomes jealous, grabs the nutcracker from Marie and breaks it.
-Marie is heartbroken looking on as Drosselmeyer quickly repairs the Nutcracker with a handkerchief he magically draws from the air.
+Fritz becomes jealous, grabs the Nutcracker from Marie and breaks it.
+Marie is heartbroken looking on as Drosselmeyer quickly repairs the doll with a handkerchief he magically draws from the air.

 As the evening grows late, the guests depart and the Stahlbaum family retires for the evening.
 Marie, worried about her beloved Nutcracker, sneaks back to the tree to check on him, falling asleep with him in her arms.

 Watch this video on YouTube